Differential Geometry of the Mixed Hodge Metric: Introduction

 An example (cf. \S \ref{defoinAb}) of a variation of mixed Hodge structure of the type described at the end of the previous paragraph arises in \emph{homotopy theory} as follows: Let $X$ be a smooth complex projective variety and $J_x$ be the kernel of the natural ring homomorphism $\Z\pi_1(X,x)\to\Z$.
 Then, the stalks $J_x/J_x^3$ underlie a variation of mixed Hodge structure with weights 1 and 2 and constant graded Hodge structure~\cite{hain}.
 We show: \begin{prop*}[c.f.
 Corollaries~\ref{corr:fund-group}, \ref{corr:kahler}] If the differential of the period map of $J_x/J_x^3$ is injective for a smooth complex projective variety $X$ then the pull back metric is K\"ahler and its holomorphic sectional curvature of is non-positive. \end{prop*} Concerning the injectivity hypothesis, which is directly related to mixed Torelli theorems we note that these hold for compact curves \cite{hain} as well as once punctured curves \cite{kaenders}.

 \item The curvature of a \emph{Hodge--Tate domain} is identically zero: \begin{prop*}[c.f.~Lemma~\ref{lemma:tate-case} and Corollary~\ref{corr:kahler}] Suppose $h^{p,q}=0$ unless $p=q$.
 Then the curvature of the mixed Hodge metric is identically zero, and pulls back to a K\"ahler pseudo-metric along any period map $\varphi:S\to\Gamma\backslash D$. \end{prop*} Consequently, a necessary condition for a period map $\varphi:S\to\Gamma\backslash D$ of Hodge-Tate type to have injective differential is that $S$ support a K\"ahler metric of holomorphic sectional curvature $\leq 0$.
 Important examples of such variations arise in the study of mixed Tate motives and polylogarithms~\cite{3pts} and mirror symmetry~\cite{d2m}.
-Another example is the intersection cohomology of a polytope which by~\cite{cat} carries a polarized mixed Hodge structure of Hodge--Tate type which is split over $\mathbb R$.